Background pattern

 • Amphotericin B, voriconazole (antifungals).

-• Medications that make blood less viscous to prevent clot formation (warfarin or similar medications).
+• Medicines that make the blood less viscous, to prevent the formation of clots (warfarin or similar medicines).

-• Benzodiazepines (midazolam, triazolam, or similar medications) used to help sleep or for anxiety.
+• Benzodiazepines (midazolam, triazolam, or similar medicines) used to help sleep or for anxiety.

 • Carbamazepine, phenytoin (used to treat seizures).

-• Nifedipine, isradipine, amlodipine, verapamil, felodipine, and losartan (for hypertension).
+• Nifedipine, isradipine, amlodipine, verapamil, felodipine, and losartan (for hypertension - high blood pressure).

 • Olaparib (used to treat ovarian cancer).